-Arkansas Energy Week is a week-long awareness initiative powered by Arkansas Advanced Energy highlighting how energy powers Arkansas’s economy, communities, workforce, and future.
-Established in 2026, the first Arkansas Energy Week will take place April 5 – April 11, 2026.
-Arkansas residents, businesses, policymakers, media, community organizations and educational institutions are all encouraged to participate in Arkansas Energy Week to highlight Arkansas’s energy industry.
+Arkansas Energy Week is an annual, week-long awareness initiative powered by Arkansas Advanced Energy to highlight how energy powers Arkansas’s economy, communities, workforce, and future.
+The first Arkansas Energy Week took place April 5 – April 11, 2026, successfully sparking conversations around energy issues and impacts in Arkansas.
+Arkansas residents, businesses, policymakers, media, community organizations and educational institutions were all encouraged to participate in Arkansas Energy Week to highlight Arkansas’s energy industry.

 Join the Conversation: #ArkEnergyWeek26